apple/turicreate/userguide/drawing_classifier/advanced-usage.md

 take precedence and the model would train for that number of iterations and the provided value of `num_epochs` would be ignored.

+When training a model for a large number of classes, it may be helpful to increase `max_iterations` to allow the model more revisions of the data to learn better.

 ### Warm Start

 To boost the accuracy of the Drawing Classifier models you train, and to help